LukaEaton/AllergenRestaurantLocator/README.md

 The inspiration behind this app is to find nice local restaurants that I can take my Fiance out to, as over the years it has been hard to find new places to eat at.

+While this will offer some very useful suggestions on where to eat, always call the restaurant ahead of time to verify that they can/will accommodate for your allergies.

 ## The App Itself
 ### Technologies Used
 Front-End: React + Vite